[Morioka City, Iwate Prefecture] 5 Morioka Souvenirs! If you're visiting Morioka, how about buying some of these souvenirs for yourself?

 Baeren Beer Craft Beer (Kitayama, Morioka City)

-, they brew German-style beer using brewing equipment that was manufactured in Germany over 100 years ago , and we recommend signing up for a factory tour, as you can sample freshly brewed beer.
+over 100 years ago, they brew German-style beer using brewing equipment manufactured in Germany, and I recommend taking a factory tour as you can sample freshly brewed beer.

-three directly operated restaurants in Morioka city where you can taste the various types of beer brewed by Bearlen.
+three directly managed restaurants in Morioka City whereyou can enjoy various types of beer brewed by Beeren.

 Baeren Classic

-Among the many types of beer available, the one we recommend is the classic Dortmunder style "Classic .
+Among the many types of beer available,my recommendation is definitely the classic Dortmunder-style "Classic.

 This authentic lager beer has an exquisite balance of bitterness and richness, and you'll never get tired of drinking it, no matter how many glasses you have